 The link between eczema in childhood and mental health problems in later life has been the subject of research for many years.
-The evidence was recently compounded by a large, population-based study which found a strong association between eczema and attention deficit/hyperactivity disorder (ADHD), anxiety and depression, amongst others.
+The evidence was recently compounded by a large, population-based study that found a strong association between eczema and attention-deficit/hyperactivity disorder (ADHD), anxiety and depression, amongst others.

 The prevalence of allergic diseases has increased in the past few decades, especially within highly developed countries.
 Atopic dermatitis (AD) or eczema is a cutaneous allergy and the most common chronic medical condition in children.
 Eczema is characterized by an inflammatory rash associated with excessive itching and scratching.

 This medical condition is associated with significant health care costs and reduces the quality of life of affected children and their families.
 The disease is most common in young children and becomes less common with increasing age.

 Since the early 1900’s studies have shown a link between eczema and other allergies and mental health problems[4,5].
 More recently, several European studies have shown that children with eczema have an increased prevalence of psychological and behavioral problems or mental health disorders[6,7,8].

 These findings have been confirmed in a large population-based study in the United States.
 In particular, eczema is associated with an increased risk for attention-deficit/hyperactivity disorder (ADHD), conduct disorder, autism, anxiety and depression.

 While the association between eczema and mental health disorders has been established, the role of gender in this association has not been fully examined.
 Some studies have found higher rates of anxiety and depression in females with eczema than in males[10,11,5].
 These studies were conducted in adulthood though and the role of sex in influencing the association between eczema and risk for mental illness has not been extensively studied in young children.